Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

-To investigate this question, I sourced additional corpora of tagged data from two pairs of historical and modern languages in which the modern language changed its word order: 1) Ancient Hebrew (VS) and Modern Hebrew (SV) and 2) Classical Arabic (VS) and Egyptian Arabic (SV).
-All languages belong to the Semitic branch of the Afroasiatic language family, a necessary constraint given the limited amount of data available for most pre-modern languages.
+To investigate whether this is the case, for Study 2 I sourced additional corpora of tagged data from two pairs of historical and modern languages in which the the descendent changed its word order from the ancestral state: \begin{enumerate} \item Ancient Hebrew (VS) and Modern Hebrew (SV) \item Classical Arabic (VS) and Egyptian Arabic (SV) \end{enumerate} All languages belong to the Semitic branch of the Afroasiatic language family, a necessary constraint given the limited amount of data available for most pre-modern languages.
 In the case of Hebrew, the UDT has POS-tagged sentences for both Ancient\footnote{https://universaldependencies.org/treebanks/hbo\_ptnk} and Modern\footnote{https://universaldependencies.org/treebanks/he\_htb} varieties.
-In the case of Classical Arabic I used the Quranic Arabic Corpus\footnote{Version 0.4: https://corpus.quran.com} and for Egyptian Arabic I used the BOLT Egyptian Arabic Treebank (\citealt{Maamouri:2018aa}).\footnote{(Discussion Forum) https://catalog.ldc.upenn.edu/LDC2018T23} If the lengths of nouns and length of verbs in these corpora allows us to correctly classify Ancient Hebrew and Classical Arabic as VS and the modern varieties as SV, this would suggest that these are salient properties affecting how word order has developed diachronically.
-Importantly, given the textual differences between the \emph{tagged PBC} (New Testament texts) and the test corpora (Biblical, Quranic, modern, and informal texts), such a finding would be significant.
+In the case of Classical Arabic I used the Quranic Arabic Corpus\footnote{Version 0.4: https://corpus.quran.com} and for Egyptian Arabic I used the BOLT Egyptian Arabic Treebank (\citealt{Maamouri:2018aa}),\footnote{https://catalog.ldc.upenn.edu/LDC2018T23 (Discussion Forum)} which are also hand-tagged for parts of speech.
+If the lengths of nouns and verbs in these corpora allows us to correctly classify Ancient Hebrew and Classical Arabic as VS and the modern varieties as SV, this would suggest that these are salient properties affecting how word order has developed diachronically.
+Given the textual differences between the \emph{taggedPBC} (New Testament texts) and the test corpora (Biblical, Quranic, modern, and informal texts), such a finding would be quite striking.

 In order to conduct this test, the data for Ancient Hebrew (ISO 639-3: hbo), Modern Hebrew (ISO 639-3: heb), Classical Arabic (cla)\footnote{Classical Arabic does not have an assigned ISO 639-3 code or Glottocode.
-Accordingly, I use the abbreviation \emph{cla} here, as there is no current language assigned to this code in the ISO 639-3 tables.} and Egyptian Arabic (ISO 639-3: arz) were processed and the respective word classes were counted and measured as per the method outlined for the \emph{tagged PBC} (each corpus > 400 sentences, see Table \ref{tab:Corpora-used-for}).
-The average length of nouns and verbs (including frequency effects) were then used as continuous features for a Gaussian Naive Bayes (GNB) classifier.
+Accordingly, I use the abbreviation \emph{cla} here, as there is no current language assigned to this code in the ISO 639-3 tables.} and Egyptian Arabic (ISO 639-3: arz) were processed and the respective word classes were counted and measured as per the method outlined for Study 1 (each corpus > 400 sentences, see Table \ref{tab:Corpora-used-for}).